How to Set Up Google Search Console, And Why It’s Basically Free SEO Gold

 1. If you decide to claim a Domain property type, enter in your website address without any prefixes (for example: yourdomain.com).

 2. You will then see a new pop-up with instructions on how to verify your site.
-You will need to copy the TXT record and then log into your Domain Name Provider.
-This would be something like GoDaddy, Bluehost, or Namecheap.
+You will need to copy the TXT record.

 How to Set Up a URL Prefix Property Type in GSC